Occidental Arts and Ecology Center: History

 The land OAEC resides on was developed in 1974 as The Farallones Institute Rural Center, an independent association of scientists, architects, and horticulturists who founded a center for teaching and research in appropriate technology, organic gardening, and sustainable design.
 The Farallones Institute established the original garden, known as the Mother Garden.
 In 1982 the Mother Garden became certified organic by CCOF and is currently the 7th oldest garden in California to receive this organic certification.
 The Mother Garden was also granted the first ever organic agricultural easement in the United States by the Sonoma County Land Trust in 1994, requiring that the Mother Garden remain in organic agricultural production into perpetuity.

 In 1994 OAEC was founded by a group of friends as a non-profit and intentional community, the Sowing Circle.
 Over the years, landmark moments include the beginning of the OAEC Nursery Plant Sale in 1995, which continues seasonally from April to October.
 OAEC has offered Permaculture Design Certification courses since 1996, making it one of the oldest permaculture institutions in the country.
 In 2004, the WATER Institute was established to organize communities around Conservation Hydrology for the stewardship, advocacy, and protection of watersheds.
 In 2009 the Bring Back the Beaver campaign was officially launched to advocate for and educate about the importance of native beavers as a keystone species for healthy watersheds in California.
 In 2024, OAEC was awarded Non-Profit of the Year for California Senate District 2.

 Programs

 Mother Garden Biodiversity

-OAEC’s Mother Garden Biodiversity Program curates, propagates, and shares thousands of varieties of edible, medicinal, and ornamental plants, with a focus on perennials.
+OAEC's Mother Garden Biodiversity Program curates, propagates, and shares thousands of varieties of edible, medicinal, and ornamental plants, with a focus on perennials.
 The plant collection and seed bank emphasize food crops of special genetic, cultural, and historic importance that are appropriate to the Bay Area bioregion.
 Each year, the Mother Garden Biodiversity Program hosts three of the largest free seed exchanges in California - Bioneers, the Ecological Farming Association Conference, and the West Sonoma County Seed Swap.
 The onsite gardens provide a classroom for onsite courses and food for residents and retreat guest throughout the year.

 The Mother Garden Nursery is 100% California Certified Organic.
 Plant sales run every weekend from April - October.

-Resilient Community Design

-Resilient Community Design is a methodology that has emerged from OAEC, based on 30 years of researching, modeling, and teaching ecological design to whole communities.
-It is a modified version of permaculture that focuses on groups, rather than individuals.
-It features community-based and participatory land assessment and planning that is rooted in the idea that all people have the right, the knowledge, and the ability to best determine an ecologically regenerative, economically viable, and socially just future for themselves in their place.